-- Identification of MRTs: the process was conducted with the involvement of the required organizational units, having regard to organizational criteria and based on quantitative data; both the process itself and the end result were subjected to external assessment by a specialist consultant, whose opinion was positive.
+- Improvement of governance processes: the internal processes for remuneration issues have been improved, with broader roles for the Risks and Remunerations Committees; - Identification of MRTs: the process was conducted with the involvement of the required organizational units, having regard to organizational criteria and based on quantitative data; both the process itself and the end result were subjected to external assessment by a specialist consultant, whose opinion was positive.
 The minutes of the meetings, including the considerations shared, the decisions taken, and the final reports drawn up, were found to be thorough and exhaustive. - Review of gateways: the process was found to be structured in accordance with the internal regulations and adequately formalized.
 The final data showing that the quantitative requisites stated in the Policy had been met were presented to the governing bodies at meetings held in June and July. - Definition of variable remuneration bonus pool: regular updates were provided in the course of the year on the state of progress in the business areas' results, in specific meetings held with management, as shown in the minutes for the meetings obtained by the Group Audit Unit.
 The business units' scorecards were also checked as part of the audit.
-The material prepared for the governing bodies was found to be exhaustive. - The composition of the remuneration structure for the Chief Executive Officer of Mediobanca and the Group General Manager was also reviewed: the structure comprises a fixed salary plus a variable component linked to the achievement of quantitative and qualitative objectives, short-term and long-term, set in specific individual scorecards, as described in the Remuneration Policy. - Performance evaluation: based on the information provided by Group HR and Organization, the performance evaluation process was implemented correctly at Bank level. - Allocation of individual variable remuneration: it was verified that for all Group staff, based on anonymous payroll data supplied by Group HR, that the quantitative limits (caps of 200% and 33% for MRTs employed in the control units) for payment of the variable component had been met, checking also, where applicable, the deferral and split (cash vs equity) criteria adopted.
+The material prepared for the governing bodies (meetings held in June and July) was found to be exhaustive. - The composition of the remuneration structure for the Chief Executive Officer of Mediobanca, the Group General Manager and main Group MRTs was also reviewed: the structure comprises a fixed salary plus a variable component linked to the achievement of quantitative and qualitative objectives, short-term and long-term, set in specific individual scorecards, as described in the Remuneration Policy. - Performance evaluation: based on the information provided by Group HR and Organization, the performance evaluation process was implemented correctly at Bank level. - Allocation of individual variable remuneration: it was verified that for all Group staff, based on anonymous payroll data supplied by Group HR, that the quantitative limits (caps of 200% and 33% for MRTs employed in the control units) for payment of the variable component had been met, checking also, where applicable, the deferral and split (cash vs equity) criteria adopted.
 For the share-based remuneration mechanisms, it was ascertained that the internal policies had been properly applied for all the Group's Material Risk Takers, making further enquiries in specific cases where necessary.